How to Grow Gerbera Daisies: The Complete Flower Guide

 While these flowers are perennials, they will only overwinter outdoors in the warmest zones.
 Most gardeners in USDA zones 8 and colder grow them as annuals or bring them inside to overwinter them indoors.

-Gerbera daisies are shorter, with most plants reaching about 12 to 18 inches tall.
+Gerbera daisies are quite short, with most plants reaching about 12 to 18 inches tall.
 They’re perfectly suited for the front of larger beds, as bright pots of color in containers on the deck, or as edging along sidewalks and paths.
 Breeders have developed gerbera daisies with single, semi-double, double, and spider blooms.

 Planting